ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 ### 2. Exporting the planner plugin

 Now that we have created our custom BT node, we need to export our plugin so that it would be visible to the behavior tree when it loads a custom BT XML.
-Plugins are loaded at runtime, and if they are not visible, then our BT Navigator server won’t be able to load them or use them.
+Plugins are loaded at runtime, and if they are not visible, then our BT Navigator server won't be able to load them or use them.
 In BehaviorTree.CPP, exporting and loading plugins is handled by the `BT_REGISTER_NODES` macro.

 ```c++